 She welcomes the opportunity to be a role model for young girls who face constant comparison on social media.
 One of the songs dearest to her heart is titled “Enough” which deals with this very subject and has already touched many young fan’s hearts.

-Sarahbeth is joyfully working on her next EP which is due out early in 2018.
-This EP combines her traditional country roots with fresh production, which highlights her distinct, identifiable sound as a vocalist.
+Sarahbeth is joyfully working on her next EP.
+This will combine her traditional country roots with fresh production, highlighting her distinct, identifiable sound as a vocalist.
 Her music and charisma are easy to spot, but it is her inner beauty that the world will be blessed to share in.